 Description

-DESCRIPTION: located at the junction of the B5067 and the road to the neighbouring village of Fitz.
-It consists of a stone Latin cross, bearing a metal sword of sacrifice.
-The cross rises from an octagonal plinth on a three-stepped base.
-Each face of the plinth is recessed and carries an inscription in incised lettering.
+Leaton War Memorial is a First World War memorial erected in 1920 or 1921.
+It is made of Horton stone and is located at the junction of the B5067 and the road leading to the nearby village of Fitz.
+The memorial features a stone Latin cross that has a metal sword of sacrifice.
+The cross is set on an octagonal plinth, which sits on a three-stepped base.
+Each face of the plinth is recessed and displays inscriptions in incised lettering.

-The war memorial stands on a gravelled area at the corner of the road junction with a curved dwarf stone wall to the rear.
-A modern metal crash barrier protects the memorial from road traffic.
+The war memorial is situated on a gravelled area at the corner of the road junction, with a curved dwarf stone wall at the back.
+A modern metal crash barrier is in place to protect the memorial from road traffic.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.